Run .NET Apps from a Shared Network

 This problem is caused because of security settings designed to protect the system. .NET applications do not grant rights to use DLLs on networked or mapped drives.

 To fix this problem, the code access security setting must be modified for the assemblies used by the application.
-To modify the security settings, try the following:

-- If that does not work, follow the steps outlined below: (These steps were created for IDAutomation’s Barcode Label Software based on the information found in Microsoft’s Knowledge Base article 842419.)
+(These steps were created for IDAutomation’s Barcode Label Software based on the information found in Microsoft’s Knowledge Base article 842419.)

 Create the permission set element and the code group element for the custom assembly that specifies the required permissions.
 To do this, follow these steps: